hallnsh/JS_Front_Back_End_Docker2/readme.md

 Install Node.js and Express and then run the server with node server01

-There is some not too friendly console logs to show whats going on when the front end browser tries to talk to it.
+There are some not too friendly console logs to show whats going on when the front end browser tries to talk to it.

 The front end code consists of a (very) simple